What Toddlers Learn from Play

 Complex narratives, invisible props, multi-scene play

 Parent tip: Follow their lead.
 If they say the floor is lava, the floor is lava.
 Your job is to play along, not to direct the story.
-The developmental magic happens when THEY are in charge of the narrative.
+The developmental benefit happens when THEY are in charge of the narrative.

 The WHO recommends at least 180 minutes (3 hours) of varied physical activity per day for toddlers aged 1-2, with at least 60 minutes being energetic play.
 For ages 3-4, at least 60 minutes should be moderate-to-vigorous.
-This includes all movement — not just structured activities.
+This includes all movement, not just structured activities.
 Free play, running around, and even climbing furniture counts.

 The AAP recommends avoiding screen time for children under 18 months (except video calls) and limiting to 1 hour of high-quality content for ages 2-5.
 Hands-on play builds neural connections that passive screen watching cannot replicate.
-However, don't guilt yourself — some screen time in a balanced day is fine.
+However, don't guilt yourself.
+Some screen time in a balanced day is fine.
 The goal is ensuring play-based learning is the dominant activity.

-Yes — it's normal for toddlers to have strong preferences.
+Yes, it's normal for toddlers to have strong preferences.
 A child who only wants sensory play is building deep expertise in that area.
 Gently introduce other play types alongside their favorite: if they love water play, add cups for pouring (fine motor), toy animals for storylines (imaginative), or food coloring for mixing (creative).
 Follow their interest and expand from there.

 The CDC's milestone tracker (cdc.gov/milestones) is a good starting point.
 Talk to your pediatrician if your child isn't meeting multiple milestones for their age, especially around communication, social interaction, or physical coordination.
-Early intervention is incredibly effective — the earlier, the better.
+Early intervention is incredibly effective: the earlier, the better.
 Play-based concerns alone are rarely a sign of a problem, but a professional can reassure you.

 Both matter.
 Structured activities (like following a craft or playing a game) build specific skills and teach children to follow instructions.
 Free play (unstructured time with open-ended materials) builds creativity, problem-solving, and self-directed learning.
-A healthy mix — roughly 50/50 — gives toddlers the best of both worlds.
+A healthy mix (roughly 50/50) gives toddlers the best of both worlds.

 Browse activities by developmental focus, or grab our printable checklist to keep on the fridge.